Ouranosinc/ESPO-G/README.md

 ## Warnings

 ### Problematic Areas
- - Users should be careful with precipitation data close to the south edge of the North American domain where there is less trust in the reference data, especially for precipitations.
-Also, health checks on inputs revealed precipitation over 2000 mm/day in the south of the domain for CMIP6_ScenarioMIP_CSIRO-ARCCSS_ACCESS-CM2_ssp370_r1i1p1f1_global.
+ - Users should be careful with precipitation data close to the south edge of the North American domain where there is less trust in the reference data (CaSR), especially for precipitations.
+Also, health checks on inputs revealed precipitation over 1650 mm/day in the south of the domain for ACCESS-CM2 and CRCM5.
  - Users should be careful with unseen extreme precipitation.
 Precipitation extremes that were 10 time larger than the highest quantile in the reference were not adjusted.
  -[TODO: verify for v2.0] Some small regions in Alaska and Greenland showed very small tasmin and have been masked out by NaNs for 2 models (BCC-CSM2-MR and GFDL-ESM4 ).
 More details are available in section Health Checks of Lavoie et al. (2024)

+ ### Modifications to inputs
+Health checks were performed on the raw simulations (see health_checks:NAM and health_checks:QC in the config files) in order to identify possible issues with models.
+Problematic points were then analysed and either masked (see below) or warned about (see above).

+ - CMIP6_CMIP_BCC_BCC-CSM2-MR_historical_r1i1p1f1_global: On 2014-12-31, there are many large negative values of dtr.
+Every grid points on that day was set to nan for dtr and tasmin.
+The workflow will fill the nans with interpolation over the time dimension.
+ - CMIP6_CMIP_CSIRO_ACCESS-ESM1-5_historical_r1i1p1f1_global:  On 1984-01-10 and 2000-02-07, at 63.75N; 313.125E, tasmin is -138 K. This single gridpoint was replaced by a nan.
+The workflow will fill the nan with interpolation over the time dimension.
+ - CMIP6_ScenarioMIP_MOHC_UKESM1-0-LL_ssp370_r1i1p1f2_global: On 2100-08-11, at 49.375N; 285.9375E, there is a single gridpoint (over Québec) with precipitation of 1024 mm/day.
+This gridpoint was replaced by the mean of its eight spatial neighbors.
+ - UKESM1-0-LL: As suggested in [this errata][https://errata.esgf.io/static/view.html?uid=76b3f818-d65f-c76b-bfd8-cae5bc27825c] all tasmax above 335K where masked.
+The workflow will fill the nan with interpolation over the time dimension.